 Ditmas Park Corner.
 All about the Brooklyn neighborhood where I live.

 writing and publishing

 Salt Cay Writers Retreat.
-I was fortunate to attend the SCWR last year, where I workshopped my fiction with author Robert Goolrick (A RELIABLE WIFE), editor Amy Einhorn, and other publishing luminaries.
+I was fortunate to attend the SCWR last year, where I workshopped my fiction with author Robert Goolrick (A RELIABLE WIFE) and other publishing luminaries.
 A life-changing experience in an intensely beautiful environment.

 Sackett Street Writers Workshop.
 Based in Brooklyn, the SSWW believe that learning how to read with “a writer’s perspective” is an essential part of a writer’s development.
 Their workshop structure is based on the Iowa Writers’ Workshop.
 Small class sizes, excellent instructors, and one-on-one conferences.

 Poets & Writers Writers Residencies database.
 As described.
 Intensely helpful and inclusive.